Bed Bug Claims, Apartments and Rent Escrow

 When a tenant realizes they have been leased a bed bug infested apartment, they often do not know exactly how to handle the situation.
 The bed bug attorneys at Whitney, LLP know how to handle the situation, and can assist the tenant in obtaining maximum compensation for the injuries they have sustained, including bed bug bites, emotional distress, lost wages, damaged and discarded property.
 Consultations are always free, and legal fees and expenses are only paid after Whitney, LLP recovers compensation for our clients.

-Contact Us Now for Your Free Consultation at 410 583 8000, or use the Quick Contact Form on our website.
+Contact Us Now for Your Legal Consultation at 410 583 8000, or use the Quick Contact Form on our website.